 Why Cold Turkey Detox is Dangerous

-Cold turkey drug detox can be very dangerous depending on which drug an individual has become addicted to, and can even lead to seizures or even death.
+Cold turkey drug detox can be very dangerous depending on which drug an individual has become addicted to and can even lead to seizures or death.

 Cold turkey detox refers to quitting a substance or substances abruptly.
-Instead of tapering down the drug or alcohol, the individual will just stop taking it immediately.
-The term “cold turkey” refers to goosebumps that people will often get when they start withdrawal from the substance they have quit.
+Instead of tapering down the drug or alcohol, the individual will stop taking it immediately.
+The term “cold turkey” refers to goosebumps people will often get when they withdraw from the substance they have quit.
 Supposedly the skin of a piece of “cold turkey” looks similar to these goosebumps.

-Some people think quitting a substance cold turkey is the best way to quit, and that it is easier.
-However, quitting something a person has become dependent on or addicted to, can be dangerous and lead to debilitating withdrawal symptoms, which then puts the person at great risk for relapse.
+Some people think quitting a substance cold turkey is the best way to quit and that it is easier.
+However, quitting something a person has become dependent on or addicted to can be dangerous and lead to debilitating withdrawal symptoms, putting the person at great risk for relapse.

 Quitting Drugs Using the Cold Turkey Approach

-Cold turkey detox can be very dangerous depending on which substance an individual has become addicted to.
-For instance, trying to abruptly stop alcohol, opiates, or benzodiazepines can be life-threatening.
+Cold turkey detox can be very dangerous, depending on which substance an individual has become addicted to.
+For instance, trying to stop alcohol, opiates, or benzodiazepines abruptly can be life-threatening.
 When someone has been taking one of these substances for a long period, the body’s central nervous system adapts to the high levels of these drugs.
-When someone just stops taking them it can cause seizures, medical conditions, and heart problems such as irregular heart rhythms.
+Therefore, when someone stops taking substances, it can cause seizures, medical conditions, and heart problems such as irregular heart rhythms.